gdaneek/dht11/README.md

 -> create an object of the dht11 class

--> use the begin() method with a parameter indicating the pin on which the sensor is located
+-> use the constructor with a parameter indicating the pin on which the sensor is located

--> use the getTemperature() method to get the temperature as a floating point number
+-> use the getData(&int,&int) method to get the temperature and humidity(the method does not return anything, the values ​​are written by reference)

+-> use the getData(&int) to get only humidity

+-> see example.ino